Traumatic Brain Injury (TBI)

 How is TBI diagnosed?

-The SLP completes a formal evaluation of speech and language skills.
-An oral motor evaluation checks the strength and coordination of the muscles that control speech.
+The SLP completes a formal evaluation of cognitive-communication and swallowing abilities using a variety of formal and informal measures.
+An oral examination may also be completed to check the strength and coordination of the muscles that control speech.
 Understanding and use of grammar (syntax) and vocabulary (semantics), as well as reading and writing, are evaluated.